Last updated: June 7, 2026

 - Mineral Springs School.

-- Monteagle School.
-District school serving the Marion County side of the Monteagle community.
-Monteagle town itself straddles the Marion-Grundy line.
+- Monteagle School / Monteagle Elementary School.
+Currently operating Marion County school on the Marion side of the Monteagle community; town straddles the Marion-Grundy line.
+Full history in Modern Marion County Schools section above.

 - Mountain Top School.